I Love Money season 2: Episode 9: Thrown Under the Bus

 Craig notes that the next challenge will be about "missing the bus."
 When the contestants arrive at the challenge site, they see a bunch or mannequins' backs turned to them.
 Craig says the challenge is called "Under the Bus" which is based on events on the reality shows when some of the contestants threw their friends under the bus.
 The rules of the challenge is each player must run and grab a mannequin with a shirt that represents a contestant, and throw it in the road in the target zone where a passing bus will run over it.
 Each player gets two chances, and if they missed the target zone, or grabs a decoy dummy, they will lose a mannequin.
 The first contestant to lose both mannequins will automatically be placed into the box.
 The last person standing will be Paymaster.
-20 Pack goes first and grabs Tailor Made's dummy, but doesn't make it on time, giving 20 Pack one strike.
-It goes next, but has trouble seeing and can't find Cali's dummy, but grabs her dummy.
+20 Pack goes first and grabs Tailor Made's dummy, but does not make it on time, giving 20 Pack one strike.
+It goes next, but has trouble seeing and can not find Cali's dummy, but grabs her dummy.
 However, he misses the target zone, and it was not Cali's dummy—it was Myammee's.
 It has one strike.
 Tailor Made successfully throws Cali's dummy in the target zone, and the bus runs over it, giving Cali a strike.
 Buckwild tries to find Tailor Made's mannequin, but ends up grabbing a random mannequin and misses the bus, but it was not Tailor Made's dummy—it was Craig, a decoy mannequin.
 Buckwild gets a strike.
 Myammee throws 20 Pack's dummy, but misses the target zone, leaving her with a strike.
 On Cali's turn, she aims for Myammee's dummy, but she misses the target zone, putting Cali in the box.
 In the end, it comes down to Prancer and Tailor Made, with Tailor Made winning, becoming the first back-to-back Paymaster this season (Hoopz was the first back-to-back Paymaster on Season 1).